The Perfect Blend

 Toss together cornstarch, salt, pepper, and beef in a bowl until meat is coated.
 Heat 2 tablespoons oil in wok or sauté pan over medium high heat until hot but not smoking, stir-fry beef until just cooked through, approx. 1 minute.
 With a slotted spoon, transfer beef to another bowl and keep warm.
 Add remaining oil to sauté pan along with broccoli and garlic.
 Stir-fry until broccoli is just tender and garlic is pale golden, about 2 minutes.
 Add soy sauce and wine and bring to a low boil.
 Return meat to skillet.
 Stir until sauce is thickened.

-I know; adding bacon is not playing fair but…absolutely delicious!
+I know; adding bacon is not playing fair but…absolutely delicious wine pairing with vegetables.

 A little food and wine levity.
 When all else fails…..go back to the basics!